 Foods You Can Eat on the Keto Diet

 - All kinds of meat

 How to Successfully Lose Weight on the Keto Diet

 Generally, it is said that on a keto diet you do not have to count calories because the high protein and fat intake create satiety and lead to less food eaten, and therefore less caloric intake than with a moderate to high carb diet.
 However, the honest truth is a calorie is still a calorie and if too many calories are consumed (on any diet) the result will be weight gain.
 In other words, you still have to pay attention to your intake!
 You can’t eat cheese, sausage, and bacon all day long (which is allowed on a keto diet) and still expect to lose weight.

 Adele’s 2020 100-lb weight loss is believed to be due to intermittent fasting and Keto diet plus exercise!
 Read More

 Is it Worth it?

-With that being said, following a keto diet after bariatric surgery can be a great choice for those who don’t mind doing a little meal planning and diet tracking.
+With that being said, following a keto diet is not the best choice for post-op bariatric surgery.
+For non-bariatrics patients who don’t mind a little meal planning and diet tracking, it may be a good option.
 It may take some time to get familiar with the proper ratio of fats, protein, and carbs but once you hit that sweet spot the weight will start to shed off!

 – Written and approved by Nutritionist of Mexico Bariatric Center